obnam-mirror/obnam2/tutorial.md

 sure that the roots are accessible to the user who would be doing the backup — the user has to be able to read their contents to back them up.

 To generate an encryption key, run `obnam init` and type a passphrase.
-The key will be derived from that, and saved into `~/.config/obnam/passwords.yaml`.
+You don't need to remember it — it's just an additional random input to aid key generation; Obnam will not prompt you for it ever again.
+The generated key will be saved into `~/.config/obnam/passwords.yaml`, and *that's* the file you should not lose: you can't make or restore backups without it.
+Consider copying it somewhere separate from your main backup.

 With that, you're ready to make your first backup!
 Run the following command, and watch Obnam go through all the files in your roots: